 Art, architecture, music and culture, when taken together with research, education and cutting edge medicine, all add up to making Rochester one of the best small cities in America to live in according to Money magazine, American City Business Journal, Kiplinger’s Personal Finance, and US News and World Report.
 With a median income well above the national average and an unemployment rate less than half, the city is thriving.

 In large measure that’s because of the Mayo Clinic, which employs more than a third of the citizens of Rochester and includes a staff of more than 3,700 highly qualified and highly paid physicians and scientists.

 To the eyes of a fiscal conservative all of this unnecessary largess must seem awfully costly.
 Medicare must be being billed a staggering amount for the likes of such generosity.

 Not so.
 The Mayo Clinic has earned a reputation for delivering high quality medical care at low cost.
 In fact, one study found that costs paid by insurers to treat Medicare patients at Mayo was only 54% of that charged by comparable hospitals and clinics.

 So successful has this model been that the Mayo Clinic has spawned two offshoots, the Mayo Clinic in Jacksonville, Florida and the Mayo Clinic in Scottsdale, Arizona, bringing economic boomlets to those towns as well.

-It all started with a tornado, a disaster that would’ve sunk many communities, but which sparked a spirit of altruism in Rochester that found form and substance in one of the most generous and fruitful institutions in the country.
+It all started with a tornado, a disaster that would’ve sunk many communities, but which sparked a spirit of altruism in Rochester that found form and substance in one of the most generous and fruitful institutions in the nation.

 It should be an inspiration for us all.